 - Quinoa (grows best in mild climates that don’t get above 90 degrees)

-This is a must for gardeners who want to maximize their space, even if it’s a lot of space.
-The more food grown, the better off you’ll be.
-This pads your supply in case the crops suffer from disease or pest infestation.
-Try to do everything possible to guarantee you have a steady supply of food.
+This is a must for gardeners who want to maximize their space, even if it is a lot of space.
+The more food you can grow, the better off you will be.
+This pads your supply in case your crops suffer from disease or pest infestation.
+You want to do everything you can to guarantee you have a steady supply of food.

 Some of the most common companion planting practices are listed below.